danbev/learning-crypto/notes/sscs.md

 So we now have our built artifact signed and we have attestations, in this case json files that contain metadata about how it was built.
-And we can use in-toto-verify to verfify that all that information is correct.
+And we can use `in-toto-verify` to verfify that all that information is correct.

-Now, lets say that another company, or another project, wants include our software in theirs, as a thirdparty dependency.
+Now, lets say that another company, or another project, wants to include our software in theirs, as a thirdparty dependency.
 Ours might be one of many dependencies that they include in their product and they might have requirements/restrictions on what they are allow to use.
 For example, they might